 Talent analytics is catching on across geographies and industries, and it remains to be seen how best it can add value to businesses.
 A recent report by LinkedIn revealed that there has been a nearly 80 percent rise in HR analytics professionals in India.
-About 14 percent of all HR jobs in India are analytics based.
+About 14 percent of all HR jobs in India are analytics-based.
 Automation is giving way to talent analytics big time.
-How best will it affect the variables in HR is a question that is dominating the sharpest minds in the industry.
+How best will it affect the variable in HR is a question that is dominating the sharpest minds in the industry.

 The rise of talent intelligence lies in its unequivocal approach of putting people at the centre of business.
 Identifying key factors, supporting business decisions and ensuring sustained performance are all the hallmarks of a good talent intelligence backbone.
 The upshot of the evolving talent intelligence scene is that a good number of data sources, both internal and external, have given rise to a new stream of HR professionals focussing on data science.
-Moreover, the new science of talent intelligence comes at a no better time than now, when the nature of work and workforce is in a constant state of flux.
+Moreover, the new science of talent intelligence comes at a no better time than now, when the nature of work and the workforce is in a constant state of flux.
 It is in this context that LinkedIn’s report, “The Rise of Analytics in HR: An era of Talent Intelligence,” sets the stage for greater transformation in HR.

 Combining Insights with the Right Instincts